 5 A report filed with U.S. Ski & Snowboard does not release the reporting party from any other legal obligation to report.
 Reports must also be made to relevant state and federal agencies as required by law or the Center as required by the SafeSport Code.
+Child abuse and child sexual abuse must be immediately reported to law enforcement authorities.
+For participation within the U.S. Olympic and Paralympic movement, the Center has exclusive jurisdiction on reports sexual misconduct, criminal charges involving sexual abuse or sexual misconduct, and aiding and abetting related to the Center's process, and misconduct related to the Center's Process.

 6 U.S. Ski & Snowboard may temporarily delay an investigation at the request of law enforcement and will resume when notified that law enforcement has completed its investigation.
-U.S. Ski & Snowboard ay also provide some or all its case information, documentation, or evidence to law enforcement.
+U.S. Ski & Snowboard ay also provide some